amplience/dc-cli/docs/EVENT.md

 ### Mapping files

-When importing content with the DC CLI, this creates or references a mapping file to determine whether the imported event should be created as new, or if an existing one within the Dynamic Content platform should be updated.
+When importing events with the DC CLI, this creates or references a mapping file to determine whether the imported event should be created as new, or if an existing one within the Dynamic Content platform should be updated.

 For example exporting an event (eg `111111111111111111111111`) from one hub then importing it to another for the first time will create a new event with a randomly generated UUID (eg `222222222222222222222222`).

 To instruct the DC CLI on which event to update with future actions, a mapping between the source and destination is stored in a mapping file.
-This mapping file will contain an array of every event mapping identified for jobs using that mapping file.
+This mapping file will contain an array of every event mapping identified for jobs using that mapping file, along with its constituent parts (editions, slots, and snapshots).
 Using the previous examples:

 ```
 {
-	"contentItems": [],
+	"contentItems": [
+		[
+			"111111111111111111111111",
+			"222222222222222222222222"
+		]
+	],
 	"workflowStates": [],
 	"events": [
 		[